-A while back we were hearing a lot about colloidal silver.
-It’s still in the news and it’s still controversial – with supporters praising its health benefits and the medical community warning against its dangers – but it doesn’t seem to be discussed as much as it once was.
+Recently it’s been about essential oils.
+A while back we were hearing a lot about colloidal silver….
+These natural remedies are still in the news and still controversial – with supporters praising its health benefits and the medical community warning against its dangers – but it doesn’t seem to be discussed as much as it once was.

 Now what I’m hearing about is Diatomaceous Earth (DE).
 Those who use it for health benefits sing its praises, while those in traditional healthcare settings warn about its harmful effects when it’s breathed in.
 Before we examine those views, let’s take a look at what it is.